Much Better Adventures

 3hrs · 7km · 80m up · 250m down

 Wrap up your time in Principe with a trek and boat trip along Principe's Bahia das Agulhas (Bay of Needles).
 Hiking from São Joaquim through dense forest, you'll reach Praia Lapa and Maria Correia, where a secluded waterfall awaits.
-Baía das Agulhas is a geographical wonder best seen from the water, so next you'll jump on a boat, sailing along this otherworldly stretch of coastline.
+Baía das Agulhas is a geographical wonder best seen from the water, so next you'll jump on a boat and float along this otherworldly stretch of coastline.
 Marvel at the prehistoric volcanic towers rising out of the ocean like something out of Jurassic Park as you journey across glittering turquoise waters, stopping for a picnic and some swimming at some of the island's most enchanting beaches.
 Back in Santo Antonio, head out for a delicious meal with your fellow adventurers and get some rest before you fly back to São Tomé tomorrow.

 Day 10